trcummings/Materials-Editor-Widget/README.md

 ## Tradeoffs I Made Along the Way

-For the purposes of the project I tried to use as few prefigured dependencies as possible, but the three biggest tradeoffs I made were this:
+For the purposes of the project I tried to use as few prefigured dependencies as possible, but the two biggest tradeoffs I made were this:

 - I did not implement a customized numerical input field to make the UI fully consistent with the mocks.